Tekovský Hrádok

 Tekovský Hrádok (Barsvárad) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1232.

 Geography

 The village lies at an altitude of 156 metres and covers an area of 7.316 km2.
 It has a population of about 330 people.

+Population

 Ethnicity

 The village is about 57% Magyar and 43% Slovak.

 Facilities

 The village has a public library.